 The BBC is also showing four free games.
 "Like the rest of the country, we are excited to see the Premier League return to action," said Alex Green, MD Prime Video Sport Europe.
 "We will be making all four of Amazon Prime Video’s additional fixtures in the 2019/20 season available free of charge; fans will not need a Prime membership to view the games on Prime Video."

 BT will be showing 20 fixtures, although none of these are free-to-air at present.

 Previously all Amazon Prime members in the UK had access to watch the matches live with their Prime membership, but as mentioned the games will be free for the remainder of this season.

 How to watch Premier League matches on Amazon Prime

 You'll be able to watch the games at this special Amazon Prime Video Premier League link.

 Because it uses the Amazon Prime Video app, you can watch on any device that has access to Amazon Prime Video including Fire TV devices, Roku, consoles, smart TVs, Android, iOS and, of course, online.

-Amazon is taking a leaf out of the Sky Sports F1 book and throwing a lot of money at the personalities on its coverage in an effort to make a splash.
+Amazon took a leaf out of the Sky Sports F1 book and threw a lot of money at the personalities on its coverage in an effort to make a splash.

-Pundits including Thierry Henry, Alan Shearer, Peter Crouch, Roberto Martinez, Lee Dixon, Harry Redknapp, Jermaine Jenas, Alex Scott, Peter Schmeichel and Michael Owen are signed up (why do broadcasters keep on getting Owen on board?).
+Pundits for its December games included Thierry Henry, Alan Shearer, Peter Crouch, Roberto Martinez, Lee Dixon, Harry Redknapp, Jermaine Jenas, Alex Scott, Peter Schmeichel and Michael Owen were signed up.

-Hosts include Gabby Logan, Eilidh Barbour, Jim Rosenthal and Steve Bower, while commentators include Clive Tyldesley, Jon Champion, Connor McNamara, Guy Mowbray and Ian Darke.
-A decent selection there.
+Hosts included Gabby Logan, Eilidh Barbour, Jim Rosenthal and Steve Bower, while commentators included Clive Tyldesley, Jon Champion, Connor McNamara, Guy Mowbray and Ian Darke.